payden/libwsclient/README.md

 Your best bet for getting started is to look at test.c which shows how to connect to an echo server using libwsclient calls.

+Also, to install:

+./autogen.sh
+./configure && make && sudo make install

+Then link your C program against websock: '-lwebsock'